wteeg/wteeg.github.io/README.md

 # Wteeg.github.io
-Front page of World Trinity &amp; Exploration Enthusiast Group, a community group co-exists with development of products and services by Novaeh Team.
+Front page of World Trinity &amp; Exploration Enthusiast Group, a community group co-exists with the development of products and services by Novaeh Team.

 # World Trinity & Exploration
 ## World Trinity